Thank you to the speakers who presented during May’s Smoke Jumpers XVII – trade investment management and optimization strategic sessions.

 A growing need exists to optimize new product(s) and limit the resources put against those products that are less successful.

-- Manufacturers are charged with trying to help fill the gaps and bring new items to operators.
+- Foodservice manufacturers are charged with trying to help fill the gaps and bring new items to operators.

 - Use data to better manage your business and penetrate sales opportunities.
 Think about: where has growth been happening over the past few years?
 Where are the best opportunities for this product?
 What segments are growing?
 How much product should I develop – where’s the demand?

 Thanks to disruption of commercial spend, there are big shifts coming in CPG retail.

 - Consumers’ value and engagement across the path to purchase is different, CPGs are changing their business model to adapt to consumer needs, and new and emerging technologies are evolving CPG capabilities.